ST, ROSE OF LIMA PARISH

 The following is designed to help your wedding preparation, rehearsal and ceremony run more smoothly.
 We request that you share this information with anyone assisting you with your wedding, including still photographers, videographers, florists and wedding consultants.

-Weddings are made available in the Church or Chapel on a first come, first serve basis.
-Weddings are conducted on Saturdays in the Church at 10 AM, 12 Noon and 2 PM, and in the Chapel at 10 AM and 12 Noon.
+Weddings are made available in the Church on a first come, first serve basis.
+Weddings are conducted on Saturdays in the Church at 10 AM, 12 Noon and 2 PM.
 Weddings are held Friday evenings at times mutually acceptable to you and your priest or deacon presider.
 Weddings are not held on Sunday.
-Weddings are not held in our two worship spaces at the same time.

 I. The following are required from the bride and groom:

 - In compliance with the Diocese of Trenton “common policy,” all couples, without exception, must attend either Pre-Cana Conferences or an Engaged Encounter Experience.
 A certificate from one of these sessions must be presented to the priest or deacon preparing you for marriage.
-Pre-Cana and Engaged Encounter schedules are available at the rectory.
+Pre-Cana and Engaged Encounter schedules are available on the Diocese of Trenton website.
 Weddings are required to be registered no less than one year in advance of the proposed date of the wedding.

 - First Communion and Confirmation certificates of Catholic party (parties) are also required and are obtainable from the Church where these sacraments were received.
 The original documents from these sacraments can also be used.
 Though Confirmation is not required for marriage, we recommend receiving this sacrament prior to marriage.
 Please discuss this with your priest or deacon presider.